DougPA/xSDR6000/xLib6000.framework/Versions/A/Resources/README.md

 This framework provides most of the capability of FlexLib but does not provide an identical  interface due to the
 differences between the Windows and macOS environments and system services.

+The "xLib6000 Overview.pdf" file in the Documentation folder contains an overview of the structure of this framework
+and an explanation of the Tcp and Udp data flows.

 If you want to learn more about the 6000 series API, please take a look at the xAPITester project.
 It uses this framework.

 * https://github.com/DougPA/xAPITester